Siege of Fort Bard: Aftermath

-The Fort, called by Napoleon "vilain castel de Bard" (evil castle of Bard in French) was destroyed completely by Napoleon, only being rebuilt in 1830 by Charles Albert of Savoy.
+The Fort, called by Napoleon vilain castel de Bard ("evil castle of Bard") was destroyed completely by Napoleon, only being rebuilt in 1830 by King Charles Albert of Sardinia.
 The surprise attack at the Austro-Piedmontese forces on the Po river in Lombardy planned by Napoleon was delayed.
-Napoleon later took over Piedmont and Lombardy by defeating the Austrians in the Battle of Marengo.
+Napoleon later took over Piedmont and Lombardy by defeating the Austrians at the Battle of Marengo.